AaronAlexiuc/low-hr-workouts-support/privacy.md

-✅ LOW HR WORKOUTS — PRIVACY POLICY
+✅ SteadyStrength — PRIVACY POLICY

 Last updated: 26 November 2025

-Low HR Workouts (“the App”, “we”, “us”, “our”) is committed to protecting your privacy.
+SteadyStrength (“the App”, “we”, “us”, “our”) is committed to protecting your privacy.
 This Privacy Policy explains what information the App collects, how it is used, and the choices you have.

 The App is designed to provide low-intensity workouts and heart-rate-friendly training guidance.